Tetrabyte/SecureSend/Configuration.md

 ## Configuring via a Custom `settings.yml` File

-If you prefer, you can take the [default settings.yml file](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml), modify it and apply it to the Password Pusher Docker container.
+If you prefer, you can take the [default settings.yml file](https://github.com/pglombardo/PasswordPusher/blob/master/config/settings.yml), modify it and apply it to the Tbyte Secure Send Docker container.

-Inside the Password Pusher Docker container:
+Inside the Tbyte Secure Send Docker container:
 * application code exists in the path `/opt/PasswordPusher/`
 * the `settings.yml` file is located at `/opt/PasswordPusher/config/settings.yml`